arbruijn/hmpopl-em/README.md

 Run
 ---

-* Open hmpopl.htm in Firefox
+* Open playerweb.htm in a browser